thirdreality/speaker-chatbot/README.md

 chmod +x r3_config.sh
 ```

-The `config.sh` script includes some dependency installations and configuration of the gpio for the speaker.
+The `r3_config.sh` script includes some dependency installations and configuration of the gpio for the speaker.
 You can refer to the content and install and configure according to your own needs.
 The GPIO configuration includes enabling the sound and RGB.
 We write it into `/etc/profile.d/r3_gpio.sh` to ensure that the script is automatically executed every time you log in.

 ## OPENAI_API_KEY

-To run chatGPT, you need to set your OPENAI_API_KEY environment variable:
+To run chatGPT, you need to set your `OPENAI_API_KEY` environment variable:

 ```bash
 # Open /etc/profile